 Boston Park Farm is a family business run by the Chappell family and includes the Tearooms, Maize Maze and horse liveries as well as an 800 acre arable farm.
 2016 is the 17th season for the maize maze, which has grown and developed since it started in 2000.

 In 2012 we expanded the facilities at the Maize Maze and built a new tearoom with indoor play areas.
 There is an animal trail where you can get up close to all the animals to pet and feed them.
-The indoor play area is aimed at the under 5′s.
+An indoor soft play area which is aimed at the under 8′s and great for showery days.

 The Maize Maze is open from Mid July until the end of October each year when it is harvested to feed to the animals